lab-smile/DOMINO/README.md

 LabelsTr sub-TrX_seg.nii sub-TrXX_seg.nii ...
 LabelsTs sub-TsX_seg.nii sub-TsX_seg.nii ...
 ```
 Maneuver to the /your_data/Data/.
-Run makeGRACEjson.m
+Run make_datalist_json.m

 After this code is done, you may exit MATLAB and open the terminal to run the other codes.